Individuals Institutional

 Say a stock is worth $11 and the 10 calls are worth $2.
 We already know the options have $1 of intrinsic value.
 Therefore the remaining $1 of premium would be extrinsic value.

-This is where time plays a role because longer-dated options cost more.
+This is where time plays a role because longer-dated options usually cost more.
 With the example, 10 calls expiring this month may cost $2.
 But 10 calls expiring next year may cost $4 because there’s more potential for a move to occur.

 Both contracts would have $1 of intrinsic value.
 But the shorter-dated calls would have $1 of extrinsic value and the longer ones would have $3 of extrinsic value.